-Faultlines will release their full-length studio album, Bittersweet Revival, this spring to follow their 2016 EP Telephone Philosophies.
+Faultlines will release their full-length studio album, Bittersweet Revival, this YEAR to follow their 2016 EP Telephone Philosophies.

 “2017 was a difficult year for America.
 Things have gotten ugly,” Songwriter and vocalist John Flanagan said.
 “A lot of songwriters have chosen to write distracting tomes to better times - and of course we crave escapism - but it’s the job of good creators to also hold up a mirror to society and say ‘Look at what we’re doing; see how hatred is affecting people’.”